 Group sizes and prices:

 The Cuillin Hills hiking tours can be arranged for larger groups.
-There is also a possibility of private tours.
 Contact us to make arrangements.

 Min. age requirements: